Motel One: Corporate affairs

 At the beginning of 2016, Motel One had 53 hotels with over 14,000 rooms, most of them in Germany, six in Salzburg and Vienna in Austria, six in the United Kingdom (3 in Scotland and one in London), and one in Belgium, the Netherlands and the Czech Republic.
 The company currently employs over 2000 people.
 Although in January 2015 it was announced that Motel One would separate from nine hotels from the first generation by January 31, 2015, [3] but further advances in expansion would continue.
 By 2017, 74 hotels with 18,000 rooms are to be part of the company.

 The portfolio is increasingly shifting to other European countries.
-The company aims to achieve an international share of 40 percent by 2016.
+The company aimed to achieve an international share of 40 percent by 2016.
 The operator of Motel One is One Hotels & Resorts AG, of whose majority shareholder Müller holds 57 percent.
 Investors were two sons of Dietmar Hopp and Morgan Stanley.

 In summer of 2015, the opening of the new Motel One at the new central station of Vienna with 533 rooms spread over 18 floors.
 It became the largest Motel One so far.

-Layout
+Description

-The interior of the hotels are designed in a modern design and consistently use the corporate identity colors brown and turquoise.
+The interior of the companies hotels uses the corporate identity colors brown and turquoise.
 Motel One offers the guest an average of 16 square meters of room, without a closet, telephone, mini-bar and room service, but therefore an individually designed lounge in each hotel.